honeycombio/beeline-nodejs/docs/API.md

-**This document is intended for anyone looking to write custom instrumentation for your favorite NPM package.**
+This document is intended as a reference to the Beeline for Node.js API.

-If you're looking to understand how to **use** the Beeline for Node.js in your application, please check out our [Usage and Examples](https://docs.honeycomb.io/beeline/nodejs/) documentation instead.
+If you're looking for examples of how to use the Beeline in your application, please check out our [Usage and Examples](https://docs.honeycomb.io/beeline/nodejs/) documentation instead.

 ## Accessing the API